 - 1. Proof of completion of research ethics training by all research team members who will work with the Add Health data or biospecimens. - 2.
-If applicable, proof of completion of HIPAA training by all research team members who will work with the Add Health data or biospecimens. - 3.
+Proof of completion of HIPAA training by all research team members who will work with the Add Health data or biospecimens (if applicable). - 3.
 IRB approval for the ancillary study.